Back to articles

 The main principle of a hot plate is based on heating through conduction.
 When you place the sample on a hot plate, heat transfers from the container to the sample through direct contact.

-In a hot plate, the temperature control connects to a heating element that encloses inside a plate.
-When the instrument reaches the desired temperature, the heating element activates, and the plate begins to heat up.
+In a hot plate, the temperature control knob is connected to a heating element enclosed within the plate.
+Turning it on activates the heating element, and the plate heats up until it reaches the set temperature, at which point the control cycles the element on and off to hold that temperature.
 The sample is then placed at the top of the plate, transferring heat from the plate to the sample.

 Whereas, in the case of a hot plate stirrer, along with a heating element, there is an electromagnet that fits in the internal structure of the hot plate.
-In this hot plate type, a magnetic bar known as a ‘stir bar’ is placed in a solution containing a beaker that helps to mix the solution by spinning.
+In this type, a small magnetic bar called a stir bar is dropped into the beaker of solution.
+The rotating electromagnet beneath the plate makes the stir bar spin, which mixes the solution while it heats.
 Two knobs of heat control and rotation control, respectively, fits in a hot plate to control heat and rotation.
 When the hot plate switch is turned on, a heating knob helps to adjust the temperature.
 In comparison, the rotation control knob is used to adjust the rotation of the stir bar.

 Types of Hot Plate